Subramaniyam033/Netflix-Data-Exploration-and-Visualisation/README.md

 * The Dataset has 8807 rows and 12 columns
 * Dataset had 4307 null values mainly in Director, cast, country,rating and duration column
 * Rating column had 3 entries which belongs to duration column, it was later replaced
-* Cast, Directors, listed_in and country columns had multiple values in each cell hence we unnested these columns separately with title column with .str.split() and explode() function and then merged all 4 Dataframes.
+* Cast, Directors, listed_in and country columns had multiple values in each cell hence we created separate dataframe by unnesting these columns(that is creating separate line for each cast or director in a movie) with title column with .str.split() and explode() function.
+* Merge all 4 Dataframes into a Single DataFrame.
 * Merged the unnested dataframe with the original dataframe to get the final dataframe to work on analysis.
 * Replaced Null values in director column with 'Unknown director'
 * Replaced Null values in Cast column with 'Unknown Actor'